Non-ministerial government department

-Non-ministerial government departments (NMGDs) are a type of department of the United Kingdom government that deal with matters for which direct political oversight has been judged unnecessary or inappropriate.
-They are headed by senior civil servants.
+Non-ministerial government departments, also called non-ministerial departments (NMDs), are a type of department of the United Kingdom government that deal with matters for which direct political oversight has been judged unnecessary or inappropriate.
+They are typically headed by senior civil servants.
 Some fulfil a regulatory or inspection function, and their status is therefore intended to protect them from political interference.
 Some are headed by a permanent office holder, such as a Permanent Secretary or Second Permanent Secretary.

 Overview

-The status of an NMGD varies considerably from one to another.
+The status of an NMD varies considerably from one to another.
 For example: